Deep dive

 The metrics your in-house legal team should focus on largely depend on your organization's strategic priorities, your team's current challenges, and industry-specific risks.
 Here are some sample metrics to consider.

 Target these productivity metrics to streamline processes, reduce costs, and improve speed without compromising quality.
 Make sure you’re not looking just at overall metrics but also at breakdowns by overall volume, business team requestor, urgency, type, and individual team members.
-Keep track of these across quarters to analyze trends to inform headcount and resource planning.

 • Average time spent per legal request stage: Understanding the distribution of time spent across various stages of the legal request process (e.g., legal review, finance review, procurement review, and deal desk review) helps identify bottlenecks that may be slowing down deal closures and highlights potential areas for process optimization.